Imran, Erdogan discuss regional issues

 According to a press release issued by the Prime Minister’s Office, President Erdogan “extended sympathies and condolences over the loss of precious lives in recent terrorist incidents in Pakistan”.

-Both leaders reviewed the progress achieved in several areas of bilateral importance, particularly since PM Imran's visit to Turkey in January this year.
+Both the leaders reviewed the progress achieved in several areas of bilateral importance, particularly since Prime Minister Imran’s visit to Turkey in January this year.

 “They noted with satisfaction the strong bonds of brotherhood and close cooperation between the two countries,” read the statement.

-The two leaders also observed, "bilateral collaboration in diverse fields would be further strengthened" during the next session of the Pakistan-Turkey High-Level Strategic Cooperation Council (HLSCC) which is scheduled to be held in Islamabad later this year.
+The two leaders also observed that “bilateral collaboration in diverse fields would be further strengthened” during the next session of the Pakistan-Turkey High-Level Strategic Cooperation Council (HLSCC) which is scheduled to be arranged in Islamabad later this year.

 ISLAMABAD: Turkish President Recep Tayyip Erdogan on Friday called Prime Minister Imran Khan and discussed bilateral relations and developments in the region.